 A personal injury lawyer will explain your rights and options as an injured victim of negligence.
 Your attorney will negotiate with the negligent driver’s auto insurance company for the settlement amount you need.

-After you’ve been injured by a distracted driver, that driver’s auto insurance company will likely try to offer you a settlement amount that is far less than what your claim will actually be worth, so you must have your attorney do the negotiating and talking on your behalf.
+After you’ve been injured by a distracted driver, that driver’s auto insurance company will likely try to offer you a settlement amount that is far less than what your claim will actually be worth, so you must have your personal injury attorney do the negotiating and talking on your behalf.

 HOW ARE MOST CALIFORNIA TRAFFIC COLLISION CLAIMS RESOLVED?

 If an insurance company representative contacts you, you’ll need to refer that person to your attorney, so you’ll need to obtain a lawyer’s help as soon after the accident as possible.

 Your personal injury lawyer will be a skilled negotiator who routinely conducts settlement negotiations with insurance companies and who knows what it takes to prevail in those negotiations.

 Most personal injury cases are settled out-of-court, so most victims of negligence never have to appear in a courtroom.
 In some cases, however, private negotiations fail, and your lawyer may suggest taking the case to court and asking a jury for the compensation and the justice you need.

 If you are injured by a distracted driver in Southern California, as soon as you’ve obtained medical treatment, make the call to an experienced Pasadena personal injury attorney.
 A good attorney’s help is an injury victim’s right, and in fact, your future could depend on it.